wp-plugins/youtube-video-player/readme.txt

 Our WordPress YouTube Embed plugin is user friendly, but here are some frequently asked questions that can help you.

-= How can add YouTube video in free Version =
+= How to add YouTube video in free Version =

 Go to your administration panel, click on the "YouTube Embed" plugin icon from your admin panel.
 On YouTube Embed Page/post default Settings page you can set default options for your videos in pages and posts.